-The cases were distributed to two Statistics Canada regional offices.
+The cases were distributed to two of the Statistics Canada regional offices.
 The workload and interviewing staff within each office was managed by a project manager.
 The automated scheduler used by the CATI system ensured that cases were assigned randomly to interviewers and that cases were called at different times of the day and different days of the week to maximize the probability of contact.
 There were a maximum of 20 call attempts per case identified as a residential phone number; once the maximum was reached, the case was reviewed by a senior interviewer who determined if additional calls would be made.
+There were a maximum of 5 call attempts per case identified as an unknown phone number; if during these 5 call attempts a phone number was identified as belonging to a household the maximum was raised to 20.